mattermost/docs/source/process/documentation-UItext-guidelines.rst

 Don't blame the user.
 Inform them about what happened, explain why it happened, and suggest a way forward.

 Try to use complete sentences in your messages.
+A sentence phrase (an incomplete sentence) might sound okay in English but could present internationalization challenges.

 If a message contains variables (tokens):

 - Do not use verbs or adjectives as variables.
 - Do not create plurals of variables by adding an *s*.